maria-alsayed/Project-4/README.md

 ## Data Visualizations

 To help visualize our data and tell our data’s story more effectively and visually appealing to leaders of an organization, we used Tableau.
-[Insert what visualizations were created]

 Age, Gender and Termination Type Analysis to compare attrition rate of both gender in each decade.
 ![Alt text](./Viz 2 Images/Age and Termination Type.png)